Swiss-based agricultural commodity traders and their business model

 There is also a clear trend among many Swiss agricultural traders towards greater degrees of vertical integration, both upstream into the production of agricultural commodities, and downstream into processing and manufacturing.
 Cargill is a prime example of a highly vertically integrated company with activities at almost all stages of the value chain, in input provision, production, trading, processing, manufacturing, and commerce.

-By acquiring land, entering into contract farming arrangements or by their simple economic power, traders are increasingly exerting control over production of agricultural commodities.
+By acquiring or leasing land, entering into contract farming arrangements or by their simple economic power, traders are increasingly exerting control over production of agricultural commodities.
 Swiss-based traders are no exception.
 Many traders are also involved in so-called primary processing, a first step in the processing of raw materials, which is often necessary for international transport and usually requires larger amounts of capital and infrastructure.
 For some companies, processing has become their main business, such as for ADM, which generates more revenue with processing than with its other activities.

 A further expansion is taking place in the field of logistics and storage.
 Some companies have impressive transport and storage capacities and control entire port facilities but they cannot fully utilise them themselves and therefore they also do business with third parties.